PeterVuyk/simpledocs-app/README.md

 ## Build

 When you are done with the code changes you can run the following command to build an artifact.

-    npx env-cmd -f .env.academie-voor-ambulancezorg expo build:android --release-channel staging | production npx env-cmd -f .env.academie-voor-ambulancezorg expo build:ios --release-channel staging | production

-You can see everything that you’ve published or see a detailed view with:

-    expo publish:history
-    expo publish:details --publish-id=6d011971-dfff-406a-83fe-23323fcf8964
+Specify 'android', 'ios' or 'all' for platform, specify the platform for the profile (check also eas.json).

+    eas build --platform=android --profile=staging | production